 Andrew served in the US Army’s elite 75th Ranger Regiment as an Infantry Officer and served three tours in Afghanistan.
 Since leaving the service, he has worked with Warriors’ Ascent delivering nature-based therapeutic programming, and has built his business - ROKC Climbing Gym in Kansas City.
 Andrew is an outdoorsman and a dedicated climber who enjoys helping others to connect to a deep sense of adventure and to discover their inner strengths.

 Lauren Garrott, Board Member

-Lauren is a Consultant at Shockey Consulting.
+Lauren is a Consultant.
 Prior to Shockey Consulting she worked in park planning, urban planning, and served as a DOI/VISTA at Heartland Conservation Alliance.
 She graduated from Kansas State University with a Master’s Degree in Regional and Community Planning.
 Her master’s research focused on creating opportunities for African American women to be physically active in parks.
 She received the Marsha Ritzdorf Award for Best Student Work on Diversity, Social Justice and the Role of Women in Planning in 2014 and presented her research at the ACSP Annual Conference.
 As a chair of Environmental Professionals of Color KC she is passionate about getting people outdoors and active.

 Dale Duncan, Co-Founder & Board Member